mitshah1207/avon/README.md

 - Note may need to be 'activated' - two people encouragingly play with each other and invite him to join to get him involved.

 ## Sleep
-- Sleeps most of the day and at night sleeps in the crate (shut), same hours as us.
+- Sleeps most of the day and at night sleeps in our bed/the sofa/his crate.
+Important that the doors are not shut in the room he is in, generally speaking especially at night.
 If he sleeps during the day - that's great!

 ## Challenges indoors
 **Very noise sensitive to the following:**
 - Thunder and fireworks are the absolute worst thing for him and make him run around and bark.
 Currently working on saying "thunder" when it occurs, and throwing treats down